What are your chances of acceptance?

 How to Increase Your Chances of Acceptance

-Nursing requires a superior understanding of science, strong memory, and good work ethic.
+Nursing requires a superior understanding of science, strong memory, and a good work ethic.
 You can prove you have these by getting good grades in your classes, especially those that will align with nursing course requirements.
 If your school offers classes like anatomy, physiology, or sports medicine, take them.
-Taking rigorous STEM classes like AP Psych, AP Stats, and AP Calculus can also show that you are ready for a college course load and prepare you for some of your nursing classes.
+Taking rigorous STEM classes like AP Psychology, AP Biology, and AP Statistics can also show that you are ready for a college course load and prepare you for some of your nursing classes.

 Getting a good SAT/ACT score shows universities that you’re ready for the rigor of collegiate coursework and gives them confidence in your ability to succeed.
 Some nursing schools pay special attention to your performance on the SAT math section.
 Check out our SAT guides and ACT Guides for free tips and practice questions that will help you improve your score.

 During high school, get closer to the medical field through your extracurriculars.
-This will demonstrate your interest, while also telling you if nursing and medicine is a career you want to pursue long term.
-Medicine related extracurriculars can be anything from organizing blood drives or volunteering at a local nursing home to starting a club at your school.
+This will demonstrate your interest, while also telling you if a career in nursing and medicine is what you want to pursue long term.
+Medicine-related extracurriculars can be anything from organizing blood drives or volunteering at a local nursing home to starting a club at your school.

 Another idea is shadowing a nurse at work or doing an informational interview to find out more about the job.
 You can contact your doctor’s office to set one of these up, or ask your school counselor.